mamba-org/micromamba-docker/README.md

     3.9.1
     ```

-### Using RUN execute software within conda environments
+### Using RUN to execute software within conda environments

 To `RUN` a command from a conda environment within a Dockerfile, you *must*: